RB Leipzig: 2006–2009: Negotiations with various clubs and founding

-RB Leipzig began with a partnership with fifth division side SSV Markranstädt.
-The partnership meant that SSV Markranstädt would provide the initial core of RB Leipzig, as the basis for its leap into German football.
-RB Leipzig acquired the playing right for the Oberliga, the top three men's teams and a senior men's team from SSV Markranstädt.
-The first team was completely taken over, with its training staff and its head coach Tino Vogel, the son of former East German football legend Eberhard Vogel.
+RB Leipzig began as a partnership with fifth-division side SSV Markranstädt.
+The partnership meant that SSV Markranstädt would provide the initial core of RB Leipzig, as the starting point for RB's leap into German football.
+RB Leipzig acquired a playing license for the Oberliga, the top three men's teams and a senior men's team from SSV Markranstädt.
+The first team was completely taken over, with its training staff and its head coach, Tino Vogel, son of former East German footballer Eberhard Vogel.

-The transfer of the playing right for the Oberliga had to be approved by the North East German Football Association (NOFV).
-RB Leipzig would need at least four junior teams, including an A-junior team, to finally obtain the playing right.
-SSV Markranstädt had retained its junior department and RB Leipzig lacked junior teams.
+The transfer of the licence for the Oberliga had to be approved by the North East German Football Association (NOFV).
+RB Leipzig would need at least four junior teams, including an A-junior team, to obtain the licence.
+In the deal, SSV Markranstädt had kept its junior department, and RB Leipzig lacked junior teams.
 Red Bull GmbH therefore approached FC Sachsen Leipzig.
-The club was again in financial difficulties and could no longer finance its youth department.
-The NOFV approved the transfer of the playing right on 13 June 2009 and RB Leipzig was given one year to complete its number of junior teams.
+The club was experiencing financial issues, and could no longer finance its youth department.
+The NOFV approved the transfer of the playing right on 13 June 2009, and RB Leipzig was given one year to complete its stable of junior teams.
 The club then acquired four junior teams from FC Sachsen Leipzig.
-The acquisition was urged by the Saxony Football Association (SFV), in order to prevent a migration of talents.
+The Saxony Football Association (SFV) urged the acquisition, in order to prevent a talent exodus.

 RB Leipzig would play its inaugural season in the Oberliga at the Stadion am Bad in Markranstädt.
 The stadium held 5,000 seats and was the traditional home ground of SSV Markranstädt.
-The plans were however that the first team would quickly move to the far larger Zentralstadion, hopefully in 2010, after an advance to the Regionalliga.
-The stadium was owned by Michael Kölmel who was known to Red Bull GmbH for years and had assisted the establishment of RB Leipzig as a negotiation partner.
-Michael Kölmel had previously also been involved in local football himself, as a sponsor of FC Sachsen Leipzig.
+The plans were for RB to soon move to the far larger Zentralstadion, hopefully in 2010, after advancing to the Regionalliga.
+The stadium was owned by Michael Kölmel who had been known to Red Bull GmbH for years and had, as a negotiation partner, facilitated the establishment of RB Leipzig.
+Michael Kölmel had himself been involved in local football previously, as a sponsor of FC Sachsen Leipzig.
 He was eager to find a strong tenant for the stadium, which last saw FC Sachsen Leipzig play in the Regionalliga behind closed doors.
-Negotiations between Red Bull GmbH and Michael Kölmel began immediately at the club's founding.
-Red Bull GmbH reserved the naming right to the stadium in June 2009, meaning that the name could not be sold to anyone else.
+Negotiations between Red Bull GmbH and Michael Kölmel began immediately upon the club's founding.
+Red Bull GmbH reserved the naming right to the stadium in June 2009, meaning that the name could not be sold to another company.

-On its founding, RB Leipzig aimed to play first division Bundesliga football within eight years.
-Following the model previously elaborated by Red Bull GmbH in Austria and the US, the club was set to emerge and quickly rise through the divisions.
-It was predicted that Red Bull GmbH would invest 100 million euro in the club over a period of ten years, and Dietrich Mateschitz openly spoke of the possibility of winning the German championship in the long run.
-The last team from Leipzig to do so was VfB Leipzig in 1903.
+On its founding, RB Leipzig aimed to play first-division Bundesliga football within eight years, following the model previously used by Red Bull GmbH in Austria and the United States.
+It was predicted that Red Bull GmbH would invest 100 million euro in the club over a period of ten years, and Mateschitz openly spoke of the possibility of ultimately winning the German championship.
+The last team from Leipzig to do so was VfB Leipzig in 1913.